 1. Lukla Flight Cancellation:

 One thing that you should know before going to Everest is that there are very limited flights to Lukla.
-There is a high possibility for the flights to get canceled due to bad weather condition.
+There is a high possibility for the flights to get canceled due to bad weather condition in Lukla.
 In this case, a lot of the stranded passengers panic and offer to pay more to get back home.
 Those tourists who promise to spend more are seen to be given priority as because of the limited flights.
 This culture has helped fill pockets of the people involved in the airlines.
 However, thesedays you can book your flight to Lukla easily.
 Besides, you can take an alternative route to Lukla too.
 From Kathmandu, one can also fly to Phaplu or drive for a day to Salleri and then Lukla is a three days trek from Salleri.
 Helicopters are another option for a higher cost, of course!
-Helicopters are another option for a higher cost, of course!
+Helicopters are another option for a higher cost, of course!.

 2. Altitude Sickness: